 It was a moment of triumph not just for me, but my mom as well, when I finally managed to crack the egg just right and break it open onto a hot pan.
 The sound of that sizzle meant that she didn’t have to set aside a separate budget for eggs anymore.
 I still look fondly to that very day when I fried an egg on my own.
-Since then, there was no stopping me; and although I didn’t actually begin to really start to cook until much, much later, eggs were something I knew I could make a delicious meal out of!
+Since then, there was no stopping me; and although I didn’t actually begin to really start to cook until much, much later, eggs were something I knew I could make a delicious meal out of.
+And this Masala Omelette definitely tops my list.

 INDIAN MASALA OMELETTE

-a hefty pinch of finely chopped cilantro leaves
+- a huge pinch of finely chopped cilantro leaves